 Mechanically temperamental, the cantankerous engines were high maintenance and the aircraft was a flop with commercial airlines with only 56 sold.
 Of those 56, 10 were lost in flight taking with them 135 lives.
 Luckily for Boeing the Stratocruiser was a hit with the military (the Air Force purchased nine hundred).

 The last flight of the 377 with BOAC was in 1959, replaced by the Boeing 707.
 By November 1960 only a weekly Pan Am Honolulu to Singapore flight remained, and the 377 was retired by Pan Am in 1961.

 Today, as I sit squeezed into a narrow seat with no legroom, I think back to the wide seats and comfort of the luxury compartment on the old Strato.
 Compared to today’s jets It may have been slow, but what a way to go!

 New York to London on a BOAC Stratocruiser: Jeffrey W. Renshaw

-Jeffrey Renshaw flies accross the pond on a BOAC Stratocruisers first class “Monarch” service between New York and London.
+Jeffrey Renshaw flies across the pond on a BOAC Stratocruisers first-class “Monarch” service between New York and London.